Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 So a tale of two flags.

-You see that was on the right, we have the peak of pro-Gaza, pro-Hamas, depending how you want to see it.
+You see, that was on the right, we have the peak of pro-Gaza, pro-Hamas, depending how you want to see it.

-Protest, violating, vandalizing monuments in Whitehall.
+Protest violating, vandalizing monuments in Whitehall.

 No consequences, obviously.

-So it's the right kind of flag because, as we were discussing, sometimes our overlords hide themselves behind the Union Jack because the Union Jack can be actually repurposed with an imperial sense because it's the flag of the country that issues the passports and grants the nationalities, the citizenship.
+So it's the right kind of flag because as we were discussing, sometimes our overlords hide themselves behind the Union Jack because the Union Jack can be actually repurposed with an imperial sense because it's the flag of the country that issues the passports and grants the nationalities, the citizenship.

-So when they want to take a middle position, they say, no, I'm totally fine with the Union Jack.
+So when they want to take a middle position, they say, no, I'm totally fine with the union jack.

-The incompetence of the police, because can you imagine how many tyrants throughout history would be absolutely delighted to find that their protesters are hanging the national flag?
+Because can you imagine how many tyrants throughout history would be absolutely delighted to find that their protesters are hanging the national flag?

 I know.

-But the police are just so retarded.
+But the police are just so retarded, they're like, yeah, get her.

 Make an example of her.